 - 11 Dornröschenschloss Sababurg, Hofgeismar, Germany

-From medieval exteriors and opulent, modern interiors, to gourmet tasting menus and underground wine cellars galore – the best castle stays lavish guests with the utmost luxury.
-Take time to eat, sleep and drink like royalty in these 11 castles befit for reigning kings and queens.
+From medieval exteriors and opulent, modern interiors to gourmet tasting menus and underground wine cellars galore, the world's best castle hotels lavish guests in luxury.
+Get ready to eat, sleep, and drink like royalty in these 11 castles befit for reigning kings and queens.

 Ashford Castle, Cong, County Mayo, Ireland

 Are you ready for the pedicure to end all pedicures?
-After checking into the grand 82-room Ashford Castle, the leather pedicure chairs –nay, thrones – in the estate's mosaic-walled spa await your arrival.
-Couple your paintjob with an indulgent lime and ginger scrub, and then partake in afternoon tea at the Inglenook Room (we're all about those finger sandwiches, homemade scones, and macaroons).
+After checking into the grand 82-room Ashford Castle, the leather pedicure chairs—nay, thrones—in the estate's mosaic-walled spa await your arrival.
+Couple your paint job with an indulgent lime and ginger scrub, then partake in afternoon tea at the Inglenook Room (we're all about those finger sandwiches, homemade scones, and macaroons).
 With canopied antique beds dressed in rich Egyptian cotton linens, you may never want to leave the sheets, but don't skip the hawk walk.
-Ashford just so happens to be the oldest Falconry School in Ireland and instructors will help you handle your own trained bird of prey.
+This castle hotel just so happens to be the oldest Falconry School in Ireland and instructors will help you handle your own trained bird of prey.

 Çırağan Palace Kempinski, Istanbul, Turkey

 Turkish baths, saunas, whirlpools, yes please.
-Every luxe room here – yes, every single room – has a private balcony, and most overlook the Bosphorus Strait with continental Asia right on the other side.
+Every luxe room here has a private balcony, and most overlook the Bosphorus Strait with continental Asia right on the other side.
 The plush beds come with six pillows, but should you want more, just consult your pillow menu.
-You can also take your pick when it comes to pools – indoor, outdoor, heated, whirlpool – there's one to fit just about any mood.
+You can also take your pick when it comes to pools—indoor, outdoor, heated, whirlpool, there's one to fit just about any mood.
 Come Sunday, cancel any and all plans that don't include brunch.
-The hotel's Laledan Restaurant, in the palm garden, hosts a legendary feastathon with made-to-order risotto, Turkish meats and cheeses, freshly squeezed juices and a mobile Bloody Mary bar.
+The hotel's Laledan Restaurant in the palm garden hosts a legendary feastathon with made-to-order risotto, Turkish meats and cheeses, freshly squeezed juices, and a mobile Bloody Mary bar.

 Culzean Castle, Ayrshire, Scotland

 Just 50 miles from Glasgow and 100 from Edinburgh, the Culzean Castle is a cliffside marvel on the fertile Ayrshire Coast.
 President Eisenhower himself was gifted the top floor of this Scottish keep during WWII as a gesture of goodwill on behalf of the National Trust for Scotland.
 Today, guests can stay in his revamped apartment quarters, which have Georgian-style furnishings and views of the Isle of Arran.
 Other highlights?
-The neo-classical tower library, a grand armory and a dramatic oval staircase which gives us *major* Titanic vibes.
+The neoclassical tower library, a grand armory, and a dramatic oval staircase that gives us *major* Titanic vibes.

-Tucked away behind crenelated stone walls, this seaside castle has all the trappings of a medieval fortress, down to echo-y stone corridors, traditional battlements and lofty watch towers.
+Tucked away behind crenelated stone walls, this seaside castle hotel has all the trappings of a medieval fortress—right down to echo-y stone corridors, traditional battlements, and lofty watch towers.
 One glance at the secluded gardens and surrounding whitewashed village and it should come as no surprise that it was once a dowry for Portuguese queens.
-Today, guests can choose from cottage rooms, classic rooms, or for the authentic castle experience-seekers: tower rooms.
-The nearby village is a natural extension of the castle grounds, with winding cobbled streets.
-Slip through flower-walled corridors, in and out of book shops hidden in old churches, and don't forget to try Ginjinha – a fruity Portuguese liquor – served in a chocolate cup.
+Today, guests can choose from cottage rooms, classic rooms, or, for the authentic castle experience-seekers, tower rooms.
+The nearby village is a natural extension of the castle grounds with winding cobbled streets.
+Slip through flower-walled corridors, in and out of book shops hidden in old churches, and don't forget to try Ginjinha—a fruity Portuguese liquor served in a chocolate cup.

 Chateau de la Barre, Loire Valley, France